sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 };
 ```

-Once we have done the changes to the backend of our client app we can
+Once we have made the changes to the backend of our client app, we can
-check the booking breakdown again.
-Now if you choose the cleaning fee,
+check the order breakdown again.
+If you now choose the cleaning fee, you
-you should see the cleaning fee also in the booking breakdown:
+should see the cleaning fee in the booking breakdown:

 //TODO update screenshots
 ![Cleaning fee in booking breakdown](./cleaningFeeBookingBreakdown.png)